 Read on for more details on the WordPress platform and for the step-by-step guide on how to transfer your existing Blogger site to WordPress.

 Now that you have your new site ready and installed, it is the time to transfer your existing content to it.
-Follow this process to import your Google Blogspot posts and comments into your new page:
+Follow this process to import your Blogger posts and comments into your new page:

-- In your new Admin area go into Tools – Import in the left hand sidebar.
+- In your new WordPress Admin area go into Tools – Import in the left hand sidebar.